 Which is weird, considering that in the English version, your crew shouts "The gunner is dead, somebody get on the gun!" or "The loader bought the farm." or "The commander is dead, we can´t see what´s going on." when a crew member is hit.
+The phrases are purely cosmetic however, some of the defaults only say the crew member is hurt and as you can replace the sound files yourself there's nothing to stop you having "The gunner has a small cut, someone take over for him."
 Also, if all of your crew members die, the tank is considered to be "knocked out".

 No Sell: Every shot is governed by a Penetration Roll which is affected by the gun, the ammo type, distance from target, thickness and angle of the armor face.
 Trying to snipe with a small gun is very much a futile gesture that will only give away your position.

 No Swastikas: The rules on creating tank skins say that no swastikas are allowed, and anytime you see a piece of statuary that would logically have one, the space where it would be is left empty, or uses traditional German colours or logos such as the Balkenkreuz.
 Even then, the bowdlerized German army symbols often cause an inquiry from the moderators.

 Not Actually Cosmetic Award: A couple types of Cosmetic Awards do provide a small bonus, namely players that achieve one in a battle they lose will receive the same amount of XP and Credits for the battle as if they won, for "courageous resistance".